The Stuffing Box (click any image to see a larger version)

 Edit and Answers:

-I’ve received far too many emails asking what this packing material is to ignore tham, so here are the details.
+I’ve received far too many emails asking what this packing material is to ignore them, so here are the details.

 Mark The Nut Where Your Seams Are